Home Page | About Exotic-Pets.co.uk New Feature | Contact Us | News, Offers & Events | Articles | Links | Refer and Earn Money

-African Praying Mantis
+African Lined Mantis

-African Praying Mantis
+African Lined Mantis

 The African Praying Mantis is medium sized and typical mantis appearance.
 They range in shades of browns and greens depending on the species and humidity levels.